neutrofoton/hi-kubernetes/09-microservice.md

 When we hit through browser to http://192.168.59.105:30011/ we get 404 which means that the position tracker service (spring boot app) run well.

 > For checking purpose we can let the position tracker as <code>NodePort</code>.
-> In Production phase, we can consider to change the <code>NodePort</code> to <code>ClusterIP</code> since position tracker microservice is not designed to be accessed from ouside cluster.
+> For production purpose, we can consider to change the <code>NodePort</code> to <code>ClusterIP</code> since position tracker microservice is not designed to be accessed from ouside cluster.

 ``` yaml
 apiVersion: apps/v1